Anthony7147/overtime-app/README.md

 - Fix a bug in admin dashboard.
 I think this should be more a configuration setting we need to update.
 - Implement honeybadger for error reporting
 - Implement new relic for keeping the site alive
+- Check on data issue and make sure correct hours are being tracked

 ## TODOS: